NearlyUnique/httptestclient/README.md

 # Overview

 Simplified creating http client calls for testing http servers or handlers.

-Removes the need for error checks whilst building clients so your tests can focus on what is important.
+Cleanly build and execute http requests in tests so that you can focus on what is important.

 # Basic usage
 ```go